-Here are the best Android-powered projectors in 2021
+Best Android-powered Projector 2022

 Along with the 6-watt speakers for a total of 45-watts, the projector boasts the best battery life of all the models on this list at four hours per charge, which means you can easily get through a long movie, two movies, sporting event, or several episodes of a TV show without having to worry about plugging in because of low battery.
 This could be a game-changer if you're using the projector to watch the big game every weekend outside with your buds or want to use it for a movie marathon night with the kids.

 The projector, which is also the sleekest looking of the models on this list with a transparent touch panel on the top for navigating menus, can be mounted on a tripod or simple sat atop a tabletop and comes with HDMI and USB inputs so you can connect a USB flash drive or other source device for content if desired.
-Everything can be seamlessly controlled using the Nebulla Connect app.
-At 1.65 lbs., it's also pretty lightweight and measuring 2.56 x 2.56 x 5.26 inches, it's pretty compact, too.
-If you find that the 480p resolution isn't enough, the Anker Nebulla Capsule Max might be a better option with 720p resolution, though it's also almost twice the price.
+Everything can be seamlessly controlled using the Nebula Connect app.
+At 1.65 lbs., it's also pretty lightweight and measuring 2.56x2.56x5.26 inches, it's pretty compact, too.
+If you find that the 480p resolution isn't enough, the Anker Nebula Capsule Max might be a better option with 720p resolution, though it's also almost twice the price.

 Best for Gaming: BenQ TH685i Gaming Projector